Pano Lefkara: Civic obstacles

-The exodus of the population of Pano Lefkara in the 1930s through to the 1970s resulted in the abandonment of many of the dwellings in the village.
+The exodus of the population of Pano Lefkara from the 1930s to the 1970s resulted in the abandonment of many of the dwellings in the village.
 The development of tourism has had little impact upon the traditional architecture.
-The use of new materials chosen for reasons of comfort and fashion has changed little the façades and interiors of traditional dwellings.
+The use of new materials chosen for reasons of comfort and fashion has had little change on the façades and interiors of traditional dwellings.
 There are a number of dwellings that have remained untouched and are now closed up and uninhabited.
 For the most part, the traditional architecture of Pano Lefkara remains intact.

 Conservation and architectural heritage

 Numerous traditional houses have been listed by the Department of Antiquities and the Department of Housing and Urbanism.
 Since 1978, several buildings have been rehabilitated by the Department of Antiquities, most particularly the Patsalos residence, which has been converted into a local museum of embroidery and traditional silverwork.
 A rehabilitation decree issued by the Department of Housing will include all traditional buildings pending listing.

 Pano Lefkara has a mosque that was built in the 20th century with the help of Turkish Cypriots living abroad, who had their roots in Pano Lefkara.
 A previous, Ottoman mosque existed in its place, but was destroyed in the 1890s.
 The rectangular mosque, with a minaret attached to the northeastern corner, reflects the traditional rural architecture of Cyprus.